markshakespearedev/checkout/README.md

     would need error messages for invalid inputs.
 -   Our data should be fetched from a permanent data source rather than localStorage.
 -   We could display the name along with the review in the list for a more personable experience.
+-   The page in general is pretty ugly!